Make-School-Courses/WEB-1.1-Web-Architecture/Assignments/02-Forms-Templates.md

 1. Add another HTML `input type="text"` field to the `choose_froyo` route for toppings.
 Make sure that it has the attribute `name="toppings"` so that it'll pass the unit tests.
 1. Add some extra text above the input tag to tell the user what to type in.
 1. In the `show_froyo_results` route, create another variable to store the user's chosen toppings.
-Use `request.form` to get the toppings and store it in the variable.
+Use `request.args` to get the toppings and store it in the variable.
 1. Add the variable to the route's output string to show the user what they ordered!

 When you're done, try out the route again.
 When you submit the form, you should see something like: